 By the way, you don't need to necessarily order coffee, either.
 Unless you're at one of those hardcore establishments that purely serve just that, chances are you can have something like tea, or a lighter drink as well.

-Step #2 – Brew Yourself Up A Plan: Have a goal in mind
+Successful Coffee Date - Step #2 - Brew Yourself Up A Plan: Have a goal in mind

 Think of a coffee date as a quick "interview" where you get to screen a guy before taking things to the next level.
 It's not meant to be a drawn out meeting - that's for the actual date.

 Right now, your #1 priority is to figure out if a guy falls under the "Uh, this isn't going anywhere" category so you can move on to the next date.

 The only time you should file him under "YES!" is AFTER you've had a few dates.